What is the Best Type of Water Heater to Use in Northern Virginia?

 Benefits of Storage Tank Water Heaters

-- The initial cost to buy and install relatively low
+- The initial cost to buy and install is relatively low

 - Easy to install and maintain